go-feature-flag/openfeature-swift-provider/README.md

 In conjuction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider) you will be able to evaluate your feature flags in your **iOS**/**tvOS**/**macOS** applications.

-For documentation related to flags management in GO Feasture Flag, refer to the [GO Feature Flag documentation website](https://gofeatureflag.org/docs).
+For documentation related to flags management in GO Feature Flag, refer to the [GO Feature Flag documentation website](https://gofeatureflag.org/docs).

 ### Functionalities:
 - Managed the integration of the OpenFeature Swift SDK and GO Feature Flag relay-proxy.